 While in law school, Yendelela served as a Staff Editor of the Duke Law & Contemporary Problems Journal and the Community Service Director for the entire Southern Region of the National Black Law Students Association.
 She received the Duke University School of Law 2006 Award for Outstanding Achievement in Family Law.
 Yendelela worked on articles dealing with the latest trends in discrimination-colorism and intrarace discrimination as a research assistant.

 Yendelela was selected by Chambers and Partners as its 2020 USA Diversity & Inclusion Lawyer of the Year.
-She was honored as a high-achieving in-house counsel at the 2018 Corporate Counsel Awards, sponsored by Atlanta Business Chronicle in partnership with the Association of Corporate Counsel Georgia Chapter.
-Yendelela is a recipient of Women Works Media Group’s 2018 Law & Justice Award.
-She is also a recipient of AT&T's 2017 Southeast Pro Bono Award.
+She was honored as one of the nation’s top “Diversity, Equity, and Inclusion Champions" by Corporate Counsel as part of its 2022 Women, Influence and Power in Law Awards.
+Yendelela was honored as a high-achieving in-house counsel at the 2018 Corporate Counsel Awards, sponsored by Atlanta Business Chronicle in partnership with the Association of Corporate Counsel Georgia Chapter.
+She is a recipient of Women Works Media Group’s 2018 Law & Justice Award.
+Yendelela is also a recipient of AT&T's 2017 Southeast Pro Bono Award.
+She was recognized for Labor and Employment Litigation in 2023 and 2024 by The Best Lawyers in America®.
 Yendelela was recognized in 2013, 2014 and 2015 as a Georgia "Rising Star" in the area of Labor & Employment by Super Lawyers magazine.
 She is listed in the 2013, 2014 and 2015 editions of Chambers USA: America’s Leading Lawyers for Business for Labor & Employment Law.
 In 2014, Yendelela was honored by the National Bar Association with its Trailblazers Under 40 Award.
 She was named one of Atlanta’s “40 Under 40” in 2015 by the Atlanta Business Chronicle and a "40 under Forty Rising Star" in 2014 by the Daily Report.
 Yendelela was also named to "Lawyers of Color's Hot List" in 2014.
 She was honored with the 2015 Anti-Defamation League (ADL) Young Lawyer Award for going above and beyond her legal practice in furtherance of ADL’s mission.